 Country music and Willie Nelson go hand in hand.
-The country legend is one of the biggest names in music, period.
-Between his incredible solo career and supergroup The Highwaymen with Johnny Cash, Waylon Jennings and Kris Kristofferson, Nelson has had quite a colorful life.
+The country legend is one of the biggest names in music (and popular culture), period.
+Between his incredible solo career and supergroup The Highwaymen with Johnny Cash, Waylon Jennings and Kris Kristofferson, Nelson has lived quite a colorful life.

 From hits like "Blue Eyes Crying in the Rain," "Whiskey River," "Funny How Time Slips Away" and "Good Hearted Woman," the singer-songwriter has become an inspiration in the country music genre.
 Nelson has also penned timeless classics including Patsy Cline's "Crazy" and Faron Young's "Hello Walls."